 Step 2: Get your documents in order:

-Having all your documents in order before applying for a loan will not only show your lender that you are serious about obtaining finance, but it will also help the whole process to run far more smoothly.
+Having all your documents in order before applying for a loan will not only show your lender that you are serious about obtaining finance for home buying, but it will also help the whole process to run far more smoothly.
 So, when applying for a loan, we recommend having the following documents ready:

 - Photo ID